mtawil/logs-analysis/README.md

 ## Running and analysis the logs

-After you successfully installation of python3 and pip3, you can run this code by:
+After you successfully installations, you can run this code by:
 ```sh
 $ python3 main.py
 ```